eu.webtoolkit.jwt

 Positions a widget next to another widget.

 Positions this absolutely positioned widget next to another widget.
-Both widgets must be visible.
+Both widgets must be visible (including all their ancestors).
+The current widget is shown automatically if needed.

 When orientation = Orientation.Vertical, the widget is displayed below the other widget (or above in case there is not enough room below).
 It is aligned so that the left edges align (or the right edges if there is not enough room to the right).